 Your AC equipment uses a chemical refrigerant to shift heat within your residence outside.
 This makes your home chilly and relaxing.
 The kind of refrigerant used in residential air conditioner has switched several times over the years, keeping in touch with technology advancements and environmental considerations.

-All updated home AC equipment run on R410a, also known as Puron.
+All updated home AC equipment in Hurricane run on R410a, also known as Puron.
 But this refrigerant will eventually no longer be made.
-This is because of a continued concentration on limiting chemicals known to affect the environment.
+This is because of a continued concentration on limiting chemicals known to negatively affect the environment.

 To learn the “why” that causes air conditioning rules, it’s helpful to put it into perspective.
 Two-thirds of the 128.5 million residences in the USA have air conditioners, according to the U.S. Department of Energy.